- Asamoah Gyan – Goals: 51

 Ghana qualified for a third consecutive World Cup in 2014 but were unable to win a match.
 It was the first time they’ve been eliminated in the group stage.

 Despite a poor performance at AFCON 2021, Ghana qualified for Qatar 2022 by defeating rivals Nigeria on away goals.
+Their success was eclipsed by Nigerian fan riots and violence.

 Check out the latest FIFA World Cup news and betting analysis.